-The things that go on around us can make us feel good or bad.
-When things make us feel good, we don't always stop to think about them.
-But when we hear bad news, it can be hard to stop thinking about it.
+can be hard to stop thinking about it.
 Maybe you were watching the news with an adult and heard about something terrible going on, or maybe you saw a sick friend.
-Write about some bad news you heard or something that you saw that made you feel terrible.
+Draw or write about some bad news you heard or something that you saw that made you feel terrible.